hicommonwealth/commonwealth/knowledge_base/Web-Wallets.md

     + The `walletconnect` type supports a plethora of Ethereum wallets not listed in the `WalletId` enum.

+    + As of 240621, we have deprecated NEAR wallet support.

 2. The [WalletSsoSource enum](../libs/shared/src/types/protocol.ts) lists all the SSO types we currently support.

     + The `unknown` type is used for legacy support.